1868 Republican National Convention

 The 1868 Republican National Convention of the Republican Party of the United States was held in Crosby's Opera House, Chicago, Cook County, Illinois, on May 20 to May 21, 1868.
-Ulysses S. Grant won the election and became the 18th president of the United States.

 Commanding General of the U.S. Army Ulysses S. Grant was the unanimous choice of the Republican convention delegates for president.
 For vice president the delegates chose Speaker Schuyler Colfax, who was Grant's choice.
 In Grant's acceptance telegram, a letter to then President of the Republican National Convention Joseph R. Hawley, Grant said "Let us have peace".

 Background

 Republicans, led by their Radical faction, had scored decisive victories in the 1866 elections.
 If that trend continued in the 1867 elections, then the party's presidential nomination would likely go to a Radical like Chief Justice Salmon P. Chase or Senator Benjamin Wade.
 Chase had the support of important figures like Senator Charles Sumner and financier Jay Cooke.
 More moderate Republicans, such as Senator William P. Fessenden, Charles Francis Adams Jr., and The New York Times, had interpreted the 1866 elections not as a mandate for radicalism, but as a rejection of President Andrew Johnson's programs and personality; therefore, they were wary of a Radical nominee.

 The Grant candidacy, though, took on momentum in the wake of the state elections in 1867.
 The electorate rejected the Radical Republican agenda by voting for Democratic control in the key Northern states of New York, Pennsylvania, and Ohio, and by rejecting black manhood suffrage amendments in Kansas and Ohio.
 The election results bolstered the case of the moderate Republicans and seemed to close the door to a Radical nominee.
 Georges Clemenceau, a Paris Temps journalist who would later be the French premier, reported accurately that "The real victims of the victory of the Democrats are Mr. Wade and Mr. Chase."